-Examples of projects offered
+Examples of projects offered:

-- Deterministic and stochastic models for inferring fitness effects in viral populations - A connectomics approach to study the role of novel neurons in sensory discrimination - Bioinformatic identification and characterisation of KRAB-ZPPs transcripts and their isoforms in purified ex vivo mammalian cells - Dissecting the C-terminal region of human Topoisomerase IIa - Determining the function of long non-coding NAs using Cas9/CRISPR genome editing - Heat responsive transposon and its possible role in acclimation to heat stress - Genomics of Drosophila Sox100B transcription factor - Visualising single neurons that monitor activity in mushroom bosies (memory centre) of larval Drosophila a Brainbow approach - The role of Par-1 in polarising the cortex - Genome reduction and pathogenicity in bacteria - Indole signalling and antibiotic resistance - Polarising the epithelial microtubule cytoskeleton - Manipulating mother-daughter controls for asymmetric expression and age-sensitive protein mobility - Comparing recombination maps in Pan genome sequence data - Characterisation of cellular immune response in resistant and susceptible Drosophila lines to the parasitoid wasp Leptopilina boulardi - Using micro-injection to down-regulate genes involving retro-element suppression in maize endosperm - Viewing the axonal ER network in live Drosophila that are mutant for hereditary spastic paraplegia genes - Optogenetic activation of modulatory neurons to test behavioural odour discrimination in Drosophila larvae - Analysis of cell behaviour and gene expression during mouse ES cell differentiation - Characterisation of Tem1 phosphorylation in the control of mitotic exit network and the spindle orientation checkpoint in yeast - Investigating the molecular mechanism behind gene repression via a Retinoblastoma-like protein in C. elegans - Identification of mammalian metastable epialleles
+- Deterministic and stochastic models for inferring fitness effects in viral populations - Bioinformatic identification and characterisation of KRAB-ZPPs transcripts and their isoforms in purified ex vivo mammalian cells - Dissecting the C-terminal region of human Topoisomerase IIa - Determining the function of long non-coding NAs using Cas9/CRISPR genome editing - Heat responsive transposon and its possible role in acclimation to heat stress - Genomics of Drosophila Sox100B transcription factor - Visualising single neurons that monitor activity in mushroom bosies (memory centre) of larval Drosophila a Brainbow approach - The role of Par-1 in polarising the cortex - Genome reduction and pathogenicity in bacteria - Polarising the epithelial microtubule cytoskeleton - Manipulating mother-daughter controls for asymmetric expression and age-sensitive protein mobility - Comparing recombination maps in Pan genome sequence data - Characterisation of cellular immune response in resistant and susceptible Drosophila lines to the parasitoid wasp Leptopilina boulardi - Using micro-injection to down-regulate genes involving retro-element suppression in maize endosperm - Viewing the axonal ER network in live Drosophila that are mutant for hereditary spastic paraplegia genes - Optogenetic activation of modulatory neurons to test behavioural odour discrimination in Drosophila larvae - Analysis of cell behaviour and gene expression during mouse ES cell differentiation - Characterisation of Tem1 phosphorylation in the control of mitotic exit network and the spindle orientation checkpoint in yeast - Investigating the molecular mechanism behind gene repression via a Retinoblastoma-like protein in C. elegans - Identification of mammalian metastable epialleles - Exploring the expression pattern and alternative splicing of regulators of genomic imprinting - Inferring gene flow between human populations - Understanding the number of SARS-COV-2 circulating strains within communities - Studying the expression of the master differentiation factor of germline stem cells at the single molecule level - Exploring the role of gene duplications in cold adaptation and diversification of Antarctic Notothenioid fish genomes.